everdeen40500/everdeen40500.github.io/_posts/2021-04-08-first-post.md

 ---
 This is my Gitblog.
 I usually upload TIL.
-You can check the TIL articles that I wrote in the TIL folder.
+You can check the TIL articles that I wrote in the posts folder.